 The induction hardening process also makes it possible to selectively harden only the working areas of the leaf chain pins while ensuring the core strength of the material remains soft and ductile.

-The end result is a chain with greater overall resistance to shock loads.
+The end result is a leaf chain with greater overall resistance to shock loads.

 Increased press fit